Sigma baryon: List

 The symbols encountered in these lists are: I (isospin), J (total angular momentum), P (parity), u (up quark), d (down quark), s (strange quark), c (charm quark), t (top quark), b (bottom quark), Q (electric charge), S (strangeness), C (charmness), B′ (bottomness), T (topness), as well as other subatomic particles (hover for name).

 Antiparticles are not listed in the table; however, they simply would have all quarks changed to antiquarks (and vice versa), and Q, B, S, C, B′, T, would be of opposite signs.
 I, J, and P values in red have not been firmly established by experiments, but are predicted by the quark model and are consistent with the measurements.

 = + sigma baryons

-† The standard model predicts that this particle cannot exist due to the short lifetime of the top quark.
+† The standard model predicts that this particle cannot exist.

 [a] PDG reports the resonance width (Γ).
 Here the conversion τ = ħ/Γ is given instead.

 [b] The specific values of the name has not been decided yet, but will likely be close to (5810).

 = + sigma baryons

-† The standard model predicts that this particle cannot exist due to the short lifetime of the top quark.
+† The standard model predicts that this particle cannot exist.

 [c] PDG reports the resonance width (Γ).
 Here the conversion τ = ħ/Γ is given instead.

+The following table compares the nearly-identical Lambda and neutral Sigma baryons: